 Brown researchers say the results should help inform the CMS’ ongoing efforts to develop value-based purchasing models that aim to reduce unnecessary use of skilled-nursing facilities or SNFs.

-Nursing homes don’t want the CMS to use this study to promote value-based care initiatives.
+Nursing homes don’t want CMS to use this study to promote value-based care initiatives.
 The nursing home industry has historically been critical of managed care because they say they aren’t paid in a timely manner compared with fee-for-service Medicare and that they limit access to their networks.

-” The report relies on analysis of hip fractures to make broad conclusions about the benefits and outcomes of Medicare Advantage plans,” said a spokeswoman for the American Health Care Association, a trade association.
+” The report relies on an analysis of hip fractures to make broad conclusions about the benefits and outcomes of Medicare Advantage plans,” said a spokeswoman for the American Health Care Association, a trade association.
 “While some people may be able to recover more efficiently than others, there are a number of variables which should be considered other than just the procedure.”

-Factors that also contribute to the length of stay include age, general health, chronic illnesses, home environment and social supports, she said
+Factors that also contribute to the length of stay include age, general health, chronic illnesses, home environment, and social supports, she said

 The study “was limited in terms of the conditions that led to the participants’ need for SNF care,” added a spokeswoman for Leading Age, a trade association.

-“Before these findings are applied full-scale by Medicare Advantage plans, we would want to see research that includes utilization by and outcomes of people with a range of complex conditions,” she said.
+“Before these findings are applied full-scale by Medicare Advantage plans, we would want to see the research that includes utilization by and outcomes of people with a range of complex conditions,” she said.